 TAGBOARD teletype and data requirements will be supported within the existing NRO BYEMAN communications network.
-Data capability between SAC, Beale AFB, and/or Area 51 is adequate for flight plan information.
-Teletype support will be provided by the NRO/communications network which will also provide multiple addressing capability within the BYEMAN system.
+Data capability between SAC (WARM), Beale AFB (WAMPUM), and/or Area 51 (CABLE) is adequate for flight plan information.
+Teletype support will be provided between JRC and SAC by NRO/Pentagon relay (GUARD) which will also provide multiple addressing capability within the BYEMAN system.
+Additional circuits, equipment, or addressee indicators are not programmed at this time due to current capability of the BYEMAN communications network.
+Until the unit moves to Beale AFB, flight plans will be transmitted from SAC to Area 51 via CIA (ADIC).